 Schaub refutes that claim while beckoning investors to keep it simple.
 He takes readers through a nine-step program that covers everything from negotiating deals on the front end, to maintaining cash flow on the back end.
 The author’s system suggests that rather than hopping on the fad-wagon, you should adopt a fundamental approach to real estate investing.

 Regarding Schaub’s nine steps, one that seems to be absent involves what to do when your solo investment act needs some new blood and fresh ideas on how to turn a profit.
 Real estate investing can always throw a lot of twists and turns.
 Rather than bailing out, you’ll need people you can turn to when unexpected repairs pop up or local ordinances require more time and money on a rehab than projected.
 That’s where building a solid network comes in.
-Your network will help you learn more than any book can ever teach.
+Your network will help you learn more than even one of the best books on real estate investing can ever teach.

 Who wants to be a millionaire?
 There are likely few real estate investors who don’t want to reach that mark and beyond.
 This trio of authors gathers stories from more than 100 successful real estate investors who tout valuable concepts such as team-building and constructing a referral network.
 The book also debunks myths that often prevent the average person from buying, renting, and selling homes.
 Keller and company figure if you can gain some sage advice from a variety of reliable sources, some of those lessons may help you manage financial and operational aspects of the business.